suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2019-11-26-meet-the-author-amy-heydenrych.md

 ![Amy Heydenrych](/images/featured/featured-amy-heydenrych.jpg)

 Amy Heydenrych is a writer and book blogger based in South Africa.
 She has been shortlisted twice for the acclaimed Miles Morland African Writing Scholarship.
 Her short stories and poems have published in multiple anthologies including <cite>Brittle Paper</cite>, <cite>The Kalahari Review</cite> and <cite>Short Sharp Stories</cite>.

-Her debut thriller, [<cite>Shame On You</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2397006), was published in the UK in January 2018.
+Amy's debut thriller, [<cite>Shame On You</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2397006), was published in the UK in January 2018.
 Her second novel, [<cite>The Pact</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2647172), is published by Zaffre on 28 November 2019, and is available to reserve from the library, or to buy as a paperback, eBook or audiobook for £7.99.

 ## 1. Who were your literary heroes and influences as you were growing up?